-Pros & Cons of the Three Main Types of Commercial Fryers
+Pros & Cons of the 4 Main Types of Commercial Fryers

-Though it may seem daunting at first, choosing the best fryer for your food service establishment shouldn’t be that difficult.
+Though it may seem daunting at first, choosing the best fryer for your foodservice establishment shouldn’t be that difficult.
 As long as you know the menu you are or will be serving, finding your way will be a cinch.
-With that in mind, here are the three most common commercial fryers and the food items each is best suited to cook.
+With that in mind, here are some tips for choosing the right model among the four most common commercial fryers and the food items each is best suited to cook.

 The Open-Pot Fryer